There are some basic tax principles most people can agree with

-With the House of Representatives set to vote today on its plan for American taxes, what can we learn from a person who's been through a big tax overhaul before?
+With the House of Representatives passing its version of a tax reform bill, what can we learn from a person who's been through a big tax overhaul before?
 In the 1980s, under President Ronald Reagan, there was Treasury Secretary Donald Regan.
 And under him, there was a deputy assistant secretary for tax analysis named Eugene Steuerle, who these days is head of the nonpartisan Tax Policy Center set up by the Urban Institute and Brookings Institution.

 He joined us to share some advice about tax reform and what it'll take for people to come together.
 Below is an edited transcript.

-Note: This story was last updated at 02:40 p.m.
-PT.